richardgaywood/paydata.org/content/houserules/matrix/houserules/actions.md

 * Base time is 60 minutes, divided by the however many hits the decker wants to use to reduce the time.
 * Rest of net hits is recorded to use with the Backdoor action later.
-* Probe results stay valid for (3d6-Host/Device Rating) hours, but persist if the decker logs out or reboots.
+* Probe results stay valid for (3d6-Host/Device Rating) hours (minimum 1), but persist if the decker logs out or reboots.

 To actually hack the system the decker does **Backdoor Entry** to use the discovered vulnerabilities to get access.
 Same test as above.